Andrej Sekera: International play

-Sekera and Team Slovakia at the 2010 Winter Olympics.
+Sekera (#44) with Team Slovakia at the 2010 Winter Olympics.

 As a citizen of Slovakia, Sekera has represented his home country at both the junior and senior international levels.
 He represented Slovakia for the first time at the 2004 IIHF World U18 Championships.
 Following this, he competed with Slovakia at the 2005 World Junior Ice Hockey Championships and captained their 2006 World Junior Ice Hockey Championships team.

 Sekera was promoted to Slovakia's senior team for the first time at the 2008 IIHF World Championship.
 He earned his first point of the tournament, an assist, to help Slovakia win their first game in the relegation round.
 He returned to the senior national team for the 2009 IIHF World Championship, where he finished with two points in 10 games as Slovakia failed to qualify to the next round.
 Following another unsuccessful tournament, Sekera was named to Slovakia's 2010 Winter Olympics roster for the first time and competed at the 2010 IIHF World Championship.
-After failing to medal at all international tournaments, Sekera and the Slovakian national team won a silver medal at the 2012 IIHF World Championship.
+After failing to medal at all international tournaments, Sekera and the Slovak national team won a silver medal at the 2012 IIHF World Championship.
 During the tournament, Sekera tallied nine points which tied for second-best among tournament defenders.

 Sekera returned to the Olympic stage in 2014.
 He played with Boston Bruins defenceman Zdeno Chara throughout the tournament as Slovakia's top pairing but the team failed to medal.
 Two years later, Sekera won another silver medal with Team Europe at the 2016 World Cup of Hockey.
 On 8 October 2021, Sekera was named to Slovakia's 2022 Winter Olympics roster.